MattPM/snip/README.md

 - tag release instructions: https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository

 ## stats related

+### t stats from matrix of variables across 2 groups

 extract variable T statistics on a matrix, with a grouping factor as the first column.
 Useful for sanirt check on direction of variable importance.
 Assuming data structure of dataframe `d` looks like: